• (216) 532-9138

 How to Get Rid of an Old Tree Stump?

 Is an old tree stump ruining the look of your yard?
-Here’s how to restore its former glory! 🌳 Why remove it at all?
-An old tree stump is not just an eyesore; it can be a tripping hazard, attract pests like termites, and prevent you from using that area of land for gardening or landscaping. 🔥 Removal Options: Chemical…
+Here’s how to restore its former glory!
+Why remove it at all?
+An old tree stump is not just an eyesore it can be a tripping hazard attract pests and prevent you from using that area of land for gardening or landscaping Removal Options: Chemical removal: Drill holes in…

 Will a tree grow from the root fragments after the stump is ground up?